 Welcome to the Grand Egyptian Museum, one of the latest additions to Egypt’s already infinite number of mind-blowing attractions.
 Also known as the Giza Museum, this sprawling complex is still a work in progress.
-At the time of writing this post (April 2018), the museum is still under construction, with the latest reports from the Egyptian Ministry of Culture promising that a partial opening will take place at some point during 2018.
+At the time of writing this post (April 2018), the museum is still under construction.
+For this reason, you may not see it featured in our current range of Cairo tour packages.

-Once the Grand Egyptian Museum has been completed, it will cover an area of around 480,000 square meters (5,200,000 sq ft) which effectively means that it will be the biggest archeological museum in the world.
+Once the Grand Egyptian Museum has been completed, it will be one of the top Cairo tourist attractions, and also one of the most impressive.
+It will cover an area of around 480,000 square meters (5,200,000 sq ft) which effectively means that it will be the biggest archeological museum in the world.

 The museum will also house the entire collection of artifacts which were recovered from the tomb of King Tutankhamen.
 This will be the first time ever that the entire Tutankhamen collection has been on display simultaneously at a single venue.